-Children's Literature and Childhood provides a wide range of primary sources related to the experience of childhood in the long nineteenth century.
+This archive provides a wide range of primary sources related to the experience of childhood in the long nineteenth century.
 Included in the archive are books and periodicals for children, primers and other material related to education, pamphlets produced by child welfare groups, documents and photos related to children and crime, newspapers produced by youths, and much more.
-Curated by experts in the field of children's literature, this unique assemblage of material is sourced from such renowned institutions as the University of Florida's Baldwin Library Collection of Historical Children's Literature, the National Archives (UK), and the British Library, among others.
+This unique assemblage of material is sourced from such renowned institutions as the University of Florida's Baldwin Library Collection of Historical Children's Literature, the National Archives (UK), and the British Library, among others.

-European Literature, the Corvey Collection, 1790–1840 includes the full-text of more than 9,500 English, French and German titles.
+Archive includes the full-text of almost 10,000 English, French and German titles.
 The collection is sourced from the library of Victor Amadeus, whose Castle Corvey collection was discovered in the late 1970s.
-The Corvey Collection comprises one of the most important archives of Romantic era writing in existence anywhere—including fiction, short prose, dramatic works, poetry and more—with a focus on especially difficult-to-find works by lesser-known, historically neglected writers.
+It comprises one of the most important archives of Romantic era writing in existence anywhere - including fiction, short prose, dramatic works, poetry and more - with a focus on especially difficult-to-find works by lesser-known, historically neglected writers.
 The collection provides a wealth of fully searchable content with digital research tools that enable scholars to uncover new relationships among authors and works.

 Click on collections, then archives, then select Science, technology and medicine.
 Part II

 Collections in this archive include Natural History; Entomology; The Rise of Public Health in England and Wales; and Academies of Science Publications.
 Using the archive, scholars will be able to analyze technical and conceptual dimensions of scientific knowledge—from physics to psychoanalysis to macroeconomics.
 Diversity of coverage ensures an expansive, integrated, global view of science and technology from a critical era of scientific development.

 This collection of digitized primary sources provides access to more than 150 years of the longest-established association dedicated to the furtherance of anthropology in its broadest sense, the Royal Anthropological Institute of Great Britain and Ireland.
 This collection of association files, manuscripts, and photos documents the history of the association as well as the services it provided to contemporary anthropology and anthropologists.
 Click 'Archives - 3 of 3 selected' if you want to select just this archive.